riceissa/issarice.com/wiki/vim.md

   better to do it in non-ad hoc ways.
   Usually Vim or Tim Pope has better solution in mind than the one you can think of on the spot.
+* Use mappings to take care of casework.
+  You might be tempted to map common commands like `:write`, but `:write` is often too primitive, and what you really want is something like "Do `:Gwrite` and open a split to commit the changes, but fall back to `:write` if the file associated with this buffer isn't tracked with Git".

 [hn]: https://news.ycombinator.com/formatdoc
 [incl]: https://en.wikipedia.org/w/index.php?title=Fiduciary&action=edit&oldid=731216276